jiajiawang/jiajiawang.github.io/_posts/2015-06-21-what-is-slowing-down-the-startup-of-a-rails-app.markdown

 ## Problem

-I recently moved on to a previous rails app which was initialized by me and another developer almost 8 months ago.
+I recently moved on to a previous rails app which was initialized almost 8 months ago.
-I can't remember when it began that the startup of this app takes almost a minute in development mode.
+I can't remember when it begins that the startup of this app takes almost a minute in development mode.

 It's been OK as rails has auto reload in development mode.